Long Haired German Shepherds: Everything You Need to Know

 1. Coat: Their defining feature is a long, soft, and flowing coat.
 Unlike the standard variant, they often lack a dense undercoat.

-2. Color Patterns: Similar to standard German Shepherds, the long-haired variant can come in a variety of colors including black and tan, sable, black, and even white.
+2. Color Patterns: Similar to standard German Shepherds, the long-haired variant can come in a variety of colors including black and tan, sable, black, blue, and even white.

 3. Facial Features: They have a strong, chiseled head, with medium-sized almond-shaped eyes that are dark in color.
 Their ears are large and stand erect.